NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   created and queued for execution Task ID:
   XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

-** Container singularity replaced by singularity-ce, and syntax remains the same
+**Container singularity replaced by singularity-ce, and syntax remains the same**
-  :name: container-singularity-replaced-by-singularity-ce-and-syntax-remains-the-same

 When it comes to the software package on the PW platform, it follows on-prem guidance to provide a consistent user